irongiant33/gr-ieee802-11ah/README.md

 ### gr-foo

-I have some non project specific GNU Radio blocks in my gr-foo repo that are needed.
+Some non project specific GNU Radio blocks from Bastian Bloessl's gr-foo repo are needed.
 For example the Wireshark connector.
 You can find these blocks at [https://github.com/bastibl/gr-foo](https://github.com/bastibl/gr-foo).
 They are installed with the typical command sequence: